 The aim in handwriting is to promote the sound development of letter formation leading to fluent cursive writing.
-Children are encouraged to learn spellings using the 'Look, Cover, Write and Check' approach.

 From Year 1, weekly spelling lists are learned as part of homework and tested in school.
 Speaking and listening are an integral part of the development of language.
 We use drama, role play and peer discussions to encourage children to speak clearly and with confidence and also to train them to concentrate on the spoken word.